lightlace/cpp-docs.de-de/docs/parallel/concrt/reference/ordered-message-processor-class.md

 #### <a name="parameters"></a>Parameter
  `T`
- Der Nutzlasttyp der Nachrichten, die vom Prozessor verarbeitet.
+ Der Nutzlasttyp der Nachrichten, die vom Prozessor behandelt.

 ## <a name="members"></a>Mitglieder